bazel-contrib/musl-toolchain/README.md

 This toolchain allows cross-compiling binaries for Linux from various platforms.
 It can be used to produce binaries which don't dynamically link `libc`, by statically linking `musl`'s `libc` implementation.

+The supported target and execution platforms are:

+* Linux x86_64
+* Linux arm64
+* macOS x86_64
+* macOS arm64

+Due to limitations of Linux arm64 runners available for GitHub Actions, the toolchain requires glibc >= 2.35 to run on Linux arm64 executors.

 ## Setup

 Setup instructions are available with [each release](https://github.com/bazel-contrib/musl-toolchain/releases).